Over the last few decades, considerable progress has been made in reducing pollution from vehicles.

 This is reflected in Government statistics which show that emissions of the main pollutants, excluding carbon dioxide, from road transport peaked in 1989 and have been declining significantly since then.
-The oil industry has played an important part in this achievement by substantial investment in producing cleaner petrol and diesel, which has enabled new engine and exhaust clean-up technologies in vehicles.
+The oil industry has played an important part in this achievement through substantial investment in the production of cleaner petrol and diesel, which has enabled new engine and exhaust clean-up technologies in vehicles.

-Further measures are in hand which will ensure that the decline continues to around at least 2015.
-However, exceedences of the UK air quality standards for NOX and PM10 are still forecast in some urban areas.
-This has led to further consideration of ways to improve air quality, including replacing or partially replacing standard petrol and diesel with alternative fuels.
+Further measures are in hand which will ensure that the decline continues.
+However, exceedances of the UK air quality standards for NOx and PM10 are still forecast in some urban areas.
+This has led to further consideration of ways to improve air quality, including further vehicle improvements and replacing, or partially replacing, standard petrol and diesel with alternative fuels.

 Some Alternative Fuels

 Broadly, these fall into the following categories:

 - First generation biofuels (already in the market)

 The description ‘biofuel’ is a generic one used to describe liquid or gas fuels that are not derived from petroleum based fossils fuels or contain a proportion of non-fossil fuel.
 Biofuels fall into two main categories: conventional and advanced.
 Conventional, or first generation, biofuels are produced from plant crops such as sugar cane/beet, corn and wheat for ethanol, and rape seed, palm or soya oils, or re-processed vegetable oils for biodiesel.
 Advanced biofuels are produced from gasified biomass.
 At present, most biofuels fall into the conventional category.